AidaSyafawati/Movie-Recommendation-System-/README.md

 The following directory is our structure of our project:

-$ tree --dirsfirst --filelimit 10
+$ tree --dirsfirst --filelimit 6

+> __ Output 2.png
+> SourceCode.py
+- Testing Dataset.py
+- movie_dataset.csv
-- Malay_Movie_Dataset.csv
+- output 1.png
-- source code.py
+- plot.png

-2 files
+6 files

 The dataset/ directory contains the data described in the “Movie Recommendation System Dataset” section.
+- The code is under SouceCode.py.
+To run that source code you need to